shawna-p/mysterious-messenger/docs/miscellaneous.rst

 Achievements
 ===================

 Mysterious Messenger provides an in-game achievement system which also integrates with existing Ren'Py systems, including Steam achievements.
+Several default achievements are included with the program which trigger when you complete various actions around the messenger and throughout Tutorial Day.

 Reserved Names
 ===============